 There are times when circumstances are such that a child or young person may be at risk of significant harm or where a placement has irretrievably disrupted, and thus may require a move to a new and appropriate placement as a matter of urgency.
-We are willing to look at each case on its own merit, and subject to availability can accept sameday placements as long as there is sufficient information shared for matching purposes.
-We will not want to move young people into placements late at night as this can cause undue stress and trauma for young people to be moved in this way.
+We are willing to look at each case on its own merit, and subject to availability can accept sameday placements as long as there is sufficient information shared for matching purposes, which would also include a risk assessment to confirm that they are not/have not displayed any symptoms of Coronavirus.
+We will not want to move young people into placements late at night as this can cause undue stress and trauma for young people to be moved in this way and does not enable Hythe House to risk manage these types of placements appropriately.